fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/electronics.md

 > pin 3 is shared with some of the LEDs on the screen of the BBC micro:bit, so if you are using the screen to scroll messages, you can’t use this pin as well.

+### :wrench: Exercise: Make your LED flash

+Can you change your code to switch the LED on and off?

+Think of it as an animation that loops forever.
+You just need to control the timing.

+### :wrench: Exercise: Read an external input

+:thought_balloon: Possible in simulator by dragging over pins with your cursor.

+Connect an external sensor (or potentiometer) and read the value as it changes.
+Try:

+* Displaying the value as a number on the LED matrix
+* Printing it to the serial monitor
+* Displaying a bar chart on the LED matrix
+* Mapping the values to a 1-10 scale.
+What numbers can you get out of the sensor?
+* Creating a threshold.
+Make the Microbit do something when the sensor goes beyond a set value.

 ### :wrench: Exercise: Connect a sensor or control and control an output

+Combine inputs and outputs! e.g. change the speed your LED flashes by turning a knob

 ### What you'll need